Jovin-Gladson/Jovin-Gladson/README.md

 - 👋 Hi, I’m @Jovin-Gladson
 - 👀 I’m interested in ...
-OS, Apps And Websites
+Building Apps and Websites for All Platforms
 - 🌱 I’m currently learning ...
-HTML and CSS and C#
+Python, Android Development
-- 💞️ I’m looking to collaborate on ...
-A Desktop App Project
+- 💞️ I’m looking to collaborate on ... -
 - 📫 How to reach me ... djovingladson@outlook.com / djovingladson@gmail.com

 <!---